-WASHINGTON – Preliminary data from a joint Environmental Protection Agency and Canada monitoring network show rainwater in the Great Lakes region contains alarming levels of the toxic “forever chemicals” known as PFAS.
+WASHINGTON – As first reported by Garret Ellison at MLive, preliminary data from a joint Environmental Protection Agency and Canada monitoring network show rainwater in the Great Lakes region contains alarming levels of the toxic “forever chemicals” known as PFAS.

 Scientists with the Integrated Atmospheric Deposition Network of Great Lakes monitoring stations, or IADN, measured 38 different PFAS compounds in air and rainwater.
 An early analysis of raw data shows PFAS to be a major contaminant in regional rain and snow.

 Since August 2020, IADN has collected and analyzed rainwater samples from Chicago, Cleveland, Sturgeon Point, N.Y., Sleeping Bear Dunes, Mich., and Eagle Harbor in Michigan’s Upper Peninsula.

 Analyzing the latest raw data samples, the scientists found a combined concentration of 1,000 parts per trillion, or ppt, of PFAS in rainwater collected from Cleveland.

 Phased-out PFAS and their so-called short-chain replacements were detected in all the samples.
 While the presence of legacy compounds such as PFOA and PFOS is decreasing in the Great Lakes, the short-chain substitutes are the most abundant compounds.